-Note 7-The wide width tensile task group of subcommittee D35.01 conducted a pilot interlaboratory test in 1985.
+Note 6-The wide-width tensile task group of Subcommittee D35.01 conducted a pilot interlaboratory test in 1985.
 This test indicated that additional clarification to illustrate implied procedures within the test procedure should be provided.
-The major problem encountered was definition of the origin (zero position) point on the force - elongation curve.
-The following procedural interpretations with respect to this test method are suggested: (1) No bonding of the specimen should be provided within the clamp face area for materials showing a breaking force of 17500 N/m (100 lbf/in.) and under, unless shown to be necessary as agreed upon between the purchaser and supplier, (2) Protection within the clamp faces should be provided, such as resin bonded tabs, for materials having a breaking force in excess of 17500 N/m (100 lbf/in.), (3) A pretension force should be provided having a minimum total applied force to the specimen of 44.5 N (10 lbf) for materials exhibiting an ultimate breaking force of 17500 N/m (100 lbf/in.) and under.
-For materials exhibiting a breaking force in excess of 17500 N/m (100 lbf/in.), a pretension force equal to 1.25 % of the expected breaking force should be applied, however in no case should the total pretension force exceed 222 N (50 lbf).
-A low force range may be used to establish the point of the applied pretension force on the force - elongation curve and then increased to the working force range selected for the material under test, (4) The gage length should be determined relative to the zero base line on the extension axis and the applied pretension force (zero position point), (5) The zero position point should be used to determine the elongation, initial modulus, and secant modulus when applicable, (6) Roller clamps and other mechanical clamping mechanisms have been successfully used in conjunction with external extensometers, however strain rates may be different compared to flat-faced clamps, (7) Extreme care should be used when loading specimens in the clamps to insure vertical alignment of the specimen in the direction of test.
+The major problem encountered was definition of the origin (zero position) point on the force-elongation curve.
+The following procedural interpretations with respect to this test method are suggested: (1) No bonding of the specimen should be provided within the clamp face area for materials showing a breaking force of 17 500 N/m [100 lbf/in.] and under, unless shown to be necessary as agreed upon between the purchaser and supplier; (2) Protection within the clamp faces should be provided, such as resin bonded tabs, for materials having a breaking force in excess of 17 500 N/m [100 lbf/in.]; (3) The gage length should be determined relative to the zero baseline on the extension axis and the applied pre-tension force (zero position point); (4) The zero position point should be used to determine the elongation, initial modulus, and secant modulus when applicable; (5) Roller clamps and other mechanical clamping mechanisms have been successfully used in conjunction with external extensometers, however strain rates may be different compared to flat-faced clamps.
 The task group is continuing further interlaboratory testing.
-It is the intent of the task group to include the above mentioned clarifications and subsequent changes as a result of improved technology in future issues of this test method.
+It is the intent of the task group to include the above-mentioned clarifications and subsequent changes as a result of improved technology in future issues of this test method; (6) Prior to 2017, pre-tension force was limited to 50 lb/ft.
+When attempting to replicate load strain properties for older projects, specifications, or degradation of load strain properties over time, the user may want to implement that limit.